infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 ## Create project

-Create a new project within a new directory:
+Start by creating a new project:

 ```bash
 mkdir hello-world && cd hello-world && gradle init